ga4gh/va-spec/schema/va-spec/base/def/VariantOncogenicityProposition.rst

       -
       - string
       - 1..1
-      - MUST be "VariantTherapeuticResponseStudyProposition".
+      - MUST be "VariantOncogenicityProposition".
    *  - subjectVariant
       -
       - :ref:`Variation` | :ref:`CategoricalVariant` | :ref:`iriReference`
       - 1..1
-      - A variant that is the subject of the Statement.
+      - A variant that is the subject of the Proposition.
    *  - predicate
       -
       - string
       - 1..1
       - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectTherapeutic
+   *  - objectTumorType
       -
-      - :ref:`Therapeutic` | :ref:`iriReference`
+      - :ref:`Condition` | :ref:`MappableConcept`
       - 1..1
-      - A drug administration or other therapeutic procedure that the neoplasm is intended to respond to.
-   *  - conditionQualifier
-      -
-      - :ref:`Condition` | :ref:`iriReference`
-      - 1..1
-      - Reports the disease context in which the variant's association with therapeutic sensitivity or resistance is evaluated.
-Note that this is a required qualifier in therapeutic response statements.
+      - The tumor type for which the variant impact is evaluated.
    *  - alleleOriginQualifier
       -
       - string
       - 0..1
-      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
+      - Reports whether the proposition should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
    *  - allelePrevalenceQualifier
       -
       - string
       - 0..1
-      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
+      - Reports whether the proposition should be interpreted in the context of the variant being rare or common.
    *  - geneContextQualifier
       -
       - :ref:`MappableConcept`
       - 0..1
-      - Reports a gene impacted by the variant, which may contribute to the therapeutic sensitivity or resistance reported in the Statement.
+      - Reports a gene impacted by the variant, which may contribute to the oncogenic role  in the Proposition.